 Q: Who is an appropriate person to write my letter of recommendation?

-A: Your letter of recommendation can be from anyone you choose, be it a professor, a coach, a tutor, a boss, etc. Depending on your year, it could also be someone from high school.
+A: Your letter of recommendation can be from anyone you choose - a professor, a coach, a tutor, a boss, etc. Depending on your year, it could also be someone from high school.
 It should be someone who knows you well and can speak in detail to the positive skills and traits you possess.
 Organizations are more interested in a detailed letter than one written by a CEO, politician, or famous professor who will not be able to speak to your skills and attributes in detail.
 Pick the person who you feel will write the strongest and most compelling letter on your behalf, whomever that is.